sereysethy/webapp/README.md

 An incomplete web server to showcase socket connection in C. It is by no means a web server.
 It is just an example.
+The program only accepts numeric route `/1, /2, /..`, any other than that it will reply `404 Not Found`.

 To compile, type